Environmental Breakdown of Topological Interface States in Armchair Graphene Nanoribbon Heterostructures: Conclusion

-\textbf{Conclusion}--In this work, we theoretically investigated the transport properties of 9-7-9 AGNRH laterally embedded in boron nitride (BN) sheets.
-Two sandwich configurations were considered, $n$-BNNR/AGNRH/$n$-BNNR and $n$-BNNR/AGNRH/$n$-NBNR, corresponding to same-topology and reverse-topology environments, respectively.
-These distinct topological scenarios lead to fundamentally different behaviors of the end states (ESs) and interface states (IFs) in the AGNRH.
+In this work, we theoretically investigated the electronic and transport properties of 9-7-9 and 15-13-15 AGNRHs laterally embedded in boron nitride (BN) sheets.
+Two sandwich configurations were considered: $n$-BNNR/AGNRH/$n$-BNNR and $n$-BNNR/AGNRH/$n$-NBNR, corresponding to same-topology and reverse-topology environments, respectively.
+These distinct topological configurations give rise to fundamentally different behaviors of the ESs and IFs in the AGNRH.

-For same-topology BN environments, interfacial interactions between BN and C atoms strongly break the chirality of the IFs, resulting in the destruction of their topological character.
-In contrast, when the surrounding BN nanoribbons realize a reverse-topology configuration, the IF chirality is only weakly perturbed, allowing the IFs in $n$-BNNR/9-7-9-AGNRH/$n$-NBNR to retain the functionality of TDQDs, with energy levels that remain well isolated from the bulk states.
-Within a bulk boundary perturbation framework, we further demonstrate that these IFs are robust not only under vacuum boundary conditions but also against strong lateral interface interactions.
+Within a bulk-boundary perturbation framework, we demonstrate that the topology of the surrounding BN nanoribbons plays a decisive role in determining the stability of the IFs.
+For same-topology BN environments, interfacial coupling between BN and C atoms induces asymmetric self-energies on the two sublattices.
+This effect strongly lifts the energy level of the IF state with A-chirality relative to that with B-chirality, breaking the chiral symmetry of the IF subspace and destroying their functionality as TDQDs.
+As a consequence, the IF levels hybridize with bulk states and lose their spectral isolation.

+In contrast, when the surrounding BN nanoribbons realize a reverse-topology configuration, the global inversion symmetry is restored through mirror-inverted interfaces.
+In this case, the self-energy corrections from the BN environment largely cancel, leaving the IF energy levels only weakly perturbed.
+The IFs in $n$-BNNR/AGNRH/$n$-NBNR therefore remain well separated from the bulk continuum and retain their TDQD functionality, as confirmed by robust resonant transport reaching the conductance quantum.

-Our results establish topology-engineered BN environments as an effective route to stabilizing and even enhancing topological interface states in AGNRHs.
-Such symmetry-protected IFs provide a promising platform for realizing robust quantum functionalities, including high-temperature quantum-dot and qubit-like applications, in graphene-based nanoelectronic devices.
+Our results establish topology-engineered BN environments as an effective route for stabilizing and even enhancing topological interface states in AGNRHs.
+The demonstrated symmetry-preserved IFs provide a promising platform for realizing robust quantum functionalities in graphene-based nanoelectronic devices, including high-temperature quantum-dot operation[\onlinecite{ChouSY},\onlinecite{ChouSY1}] and qubit-like applications[\onlinecite{LossD}--\onlinecite{Davidkuo5}].

 {}